-Women, Reentry and Employment explores the conflicting discourses about women who are exiting prison, empirically outlining the landscape of employability supports available to reentering women, the ‘steps to employment’ women are directed to follow, and the barriers to employment they face.
+Women, Reentry and Employment: Criminalized and Employable? explores the conflicting discourses about employment for women who are exiting prison.
+It empirically outlines the landscape of employability supports available to reentering women, the ‘steps to employment’ women are directed to follow, and the barriers to employment they face and theoretically explores the subject positions of criminalized and employable women.

 Table of Contents